 Unfortunately, people compare their manhood with their sexual exploitation, while subsiding their women counterpart to an organ between their legs.

 The aforesaid misogynistic ideology is not limited to males in India.
-If you take a look around, you will realise that women support similar ideology.
-In words of a woman I spoke to once “this is our pride.
+If you take a look around, you will realise that women support a similar ideology.
+In words of a woman, I spoke to once “this is our pride.
 Once taken away I would not be accepted anywhere, and married to none”.
 However, she could not condone her own thoughts while blemishing other women for destroying her utopic culture.

 Shedding some light on the rural and cultural mindset, virginity continues to be a desired quality in a woman when it comes to marriage.
 If the arguments of many Indian were to be taken seriously, such as Professor Sarkar’s, one would be left to believe that Indian culture is rooted and safeguarded in a woman’s vagina.
-While not being a pre-requisite for a man, many in laws or would be husbands expect a girl to be virgin.
+While not being a pre-requisite for a man, many in-laws or would be husbands expect a girl to be virgin.

-The misogynist point of view is so deeply shredded in the Indian culture (irrespective of the religion), the obsession of virginity is linked to purity of a girl.
-This mentality amongst the Indian psyche is an example how men tend to view sex as a way of claiming ownership over a woman.
+The misogynist point of view is so deeply shredded in the Indian culture (irrespective of the religion), the obsession of virginity is linked to the purity of a girl.
+This mentality amongst the Indian psyche is an example of how men tend to view sex as a way of claiming ownership over a woman.

-Men in India (and globally) perceive women, who have lost their virginity, as a “second hand product”, resounding the thoughts of Professor Sarkar who compared the same to a sealed bottle.
+Men in India (and globally) perceive women, who have lost their virginity, as a “second-hand product”, resounding the thoughts of Professor Sarkar who compared the same to a sealed bottle.
 While promiscuity is extolled among men and worn on their sleeve with much pride, women are shamed for the same, highlighting the double standard.

 Whether a woman wants to be virgin and wait until marriage or whether she aims to express her sexuality should be her prerogative, but men and women alike should refrain from giving virginity the importance it does not deserve.

-It’s high time that people worldwide refrained from this barbaric mindset, and stopped judging people through their legs or to what is between it.
+It’s high time that people worldwide refrained from this barbaric mindset and stopped judging people through their legs or to what is between it.